-No conflicts have as yet been reported, however, having two different scanners checking the same files/folders is a recipe for disaster if one or other of them is set to move infected files into quarantine.
-If neither is set to move files about, then I don't see there being a problem.
-That said, I do not possess a copy of any virus checker other than ClamXav so I can't really comment on this from experience.
-If you're worried about it, you should ask in the forums to see if anyone else has succeeded in running more than one scanner at once.
+No conflicts have been reported, however, having two different scanners checking the same files/folders is a recipe for disaster if one or other of them is set to move infected files into quarantine.
+If neither is set to move files about, then you might be OK, but we would advice against running more than one AV product at one time.

 ClamXav Sentry will not work if you have Unsanity's WindowShadeX installed.
 You will need to add ClamXav Sentry to the list of excluded applications in the Application Enhancer's excluded apps list.

-Not directly, no. Mac OS X is unlike any Mac operating system which went before it, and as such, all programs (and that includes viruses) need to be rewritten to a certain extent before they will function.
+Not directly, no. OS X is unlike any Mac operating system which went before it, and as such, all programs (and that includes viruses) need to be rewritten to a certain extent before they will function.
 As yet, this hasn't happened for any old world Mac viruses.
 On the other hand, if you are still using an old machine running OS X 10.4 and run OS 9 software inside the classic environment, then you do need to consider older viruses as they can still infect OS 9 applications/documents.

 No, absolutely not.
-ClamXav should work with any recent version of ClamAV - it works with distributions from Fink and Darwinports and of course, the official source from clamav.net.
+ClamXav will work with any recent version of ClamAV - it works with distributions from Fink and Darwinports and of course, the official source from clamav.net.
 See the BYO instructions page if you wish to compile your own version.

 In ClamXav's preferences, switch to the Sentry panel and make sure there is a tick in the checkbox for "Subfolders".

 For whatever reason, your computer has failed to download the entire file.
-Try it again from the downloads page using either the main link again or try one of the mirrors.
+Try it again from the downloads page.
 For good measure, you may also want to try using a different browser.